 Introduction to Rust hashset

-A collection that is used to hold a unique value inside it while not allowing the duplicate values inside the collection is called a HashSet on Rust.
-It is different from the HashMap in such a way that it does not hold any key-value pairs inside the collection, and the elements inside the collection must be accessed directly.
+A collection with a unique value inside it while not allowing duplicate values inside the group is called a HashSet on Rust.
+It differs from the HashMap in that it does not hold any key-value pairs inside the collection, and the elements inside it must be accessed directly.
 HashSet’s structure is defined inside std::collections of the Rust, which is to be imported in the program at the beginning to be able to make use of HashSet structure, and we make use of the static method new() to create a HashSet.

 The syntax to create HashSet in Rust is as follows: